What to expect when you’re raising your partner’s child as a step-parent

 Take things at a pace that suits your partner’s child.
 Don’t expect instant love or even like between you.
 Early on, settle for respect.

 In the first 1-2 years, it often works well to be someone your partner’s child can depend on for the same things each week, like always taking them to sport on Saturdays.
-This can be better than trying to take on an active role in guiding the child’s behaviour, for example.
-That’s because it gives the child the chance to get to know and trust you.
+This will give your partner’s child the chance to get to know and trust you.

 Once you and your partner’s child are comfortable with each other, you can take on more of a parenting role if that’s what you, your partner and your partner’s child want.
 This will also depend on the age of the child.

-The child’s other parent might need time to adjust to your role in their child’s life.
-It can be easier if you don’t have much involvement with this person, at least at first.
+The other parent of your partner’s child might need time to adjust to your role in their child’s life.
+It might be easier if you don’t have much involvement with this person, at least at first.

-It usually works best if the child’s parents talk with each other about child care and other arrangements, especially in the early years.
-But if the child’s other parent is happy to discuss things with you, and you and your partner feel OK with that, that’s fine too.
+It usually works best if the parents talk with each other about child care and other arrangements, especially in the early years.
+But if the other parent is happy to discuss things with you, and you and your partner feel OK with this, that’s fine too.

-It’s also important to look after yourself.
+Raising children is an important job, and looking after yourself helps you do the job well.
 Spend time doing things that make you feel good and are good for you – for example, exercising, eating well, seeing friends and keeping up with your own interests.

 Raising children for the first time